 I am once again humbled and reminded that we never know the story being written through our lives, and through the faithful service of unseen heroes!

-Mary Ellen Armbruster is the Colorado/Wyoming field director for Prison Fellowship.
+Mary Ellen Armbruster is a former field director for Prison Fellowship.

 DID YOU ENJOY THIS ARTICLE?